TahsinRahi/Taxus-transcriptomic-study/README.md

 featureCounts -a taxus-genes.gtf -o counts.txt S_18_plus_sorted.bam S_18_plus_sorted.bam S_18_min_sorted.bam
 ```
 Here, featureCounts is applied on two samples so that differential gene expression data can be obtained in the next steps.

+5. Next, we have calculated differential gene expression using DeSeq2 R package.
+The can be found in [deseq2.R](deseq2.R)